-4 PGA Rule 1220-4-7-.05.
+5 PGA Rule 1220-4-7-.05.

-any month of the plan year, the Company's commodity gas cost exceeds the benchmark amount by greater than two percentage points (2%), the Company shall file a report with the Authority fully explaining why the cost exceeded the benchmark."
+Authority's Administrative Rule 1220-4-7-.05 is waived.
+If during any month of the plan year, the Company's commodity gas cost exceeds the benchmark amount by greater than two percentage points (2%), the Company shall file a report with the Authority fully explaining why the cost exceeded the benchmark."

 The Company first put its asset management contract out for bid following the approved Request for Proposal ("RFP") procedures in its tariff in Docket No. 08-00012.
 Executed contracts are brought before the Commission for approval prior to becoming effective.
 Since that time, Chattanooga has received approval of its asset management agreements in Docket Nos.
-10-00049 and 14-00137.
-The latest Asset Management Agreement (AMA) and Gas Sales and Purchase Agreement was approved in Docket No. 17-00137, effective April 1, 2018 with a term of three years.
+10-00049, 14-00137, and 17-00137.
+The latest Asset Management Agreement (AMA) and Gas Sales and Purchase Agreement was approved in Docket No. 21-00134, effective April 1, 2022, with a term of three years.

 During the reporting period, which is the subject of this audit the terms of the asset management agreement provided that Sequent will supply CGC's gas requirements and manage its assets.
-Fifty percent (50%) of the proceeds realized by Sequent under the agreement are refunded to the utility's customers via the Interruptible Margin Credit Rider ("IMCR") tariff.5 Benefits accruing to customers during the audit period are explained more fully in Section III, ACTUAL PLAN YEAR RESULTS.
+Seventy-five percent (75%) of the proceeds realized by Sequent under the agreement are refunded to the utility's customers via the Interruptible Margin Credit Rider ("IMCR") tariff.6 Benefits accruing to customers during the audit period are explained more fully in Section III, ACTUAL PLAN YEAR RESULTS.